-In search for solutions, we frame our research cluster around the central goal of creating a balanced supply of housing, and what that would mean for housing policies and programs.
-We will examine the concept of balanced supply of housing by investigating four overarching questions.
+In search of solutions, we frame our research cluster around the central goal of creating a balanced supply of housing, and what that would mean for housing policies and programs.
+We will examine the concept of a balanced supply of housing by investigating four overarching questions.
 Does the housing system have:

 - the right balance of housing tenures (i.e. rent, ownership, co-op, social, etc.)?

 - the right balance of built form and location (i.e. sub/urban, apartment, townhome, detached etc.)?